 The course costs £375.

-The course is made up of six eLearning modules, hosted on CPD Online.
+The course is made up of six eLearning modules, hosted on CPD eLearning.

 Each module is comprised of recorded presentations with our speakers who deliver our face-to-face training, interactive learning exercises and an end of module test.

-After you have completed all six modules you will need to attend a live Q&A webinar which will give you the opportunity to ask the speakers questions.
+After you have completed all six modules you will need to attend a live Q and A webinar which will give you the opportunity to ask the speakers questions.

 Please note that the live Q&A webinar is a mandatory component to the course.